JNRowe/rdial/doc/background.rst

 I spend an awful lot of time sitting in front of a computer, working on a huge number of disparate projects.
-And when it comes time to gauge what I've been working on it would be nice if I could just fire up a simple tool to see the amount of time I'm spending on various tasks and projects.
+And when it comes time to gauge what I've been working on it would be nice if I could just fire up a simple tool to see where I've been spending my time.

 The features *I* need in a time tracking tool are: